cmvandrevala/more-than-equations/content/Computer Science/Labs/After a String Argument, I End Up in Knots.md

 In each of the functions, perform the following options in this order:

 1. Print the argument to the console using `cout` along with a new line.
-2. Append the string " This is the new part!" to the inputted string argument.
+2. Append " This is the new part!" to the inputted string argument.
 3. Print the argument to the console using `cout` along with a new line.

 Then, call these functions on a string with `cout` statements in between each call.